tasmota/decode-config/README.md

 For an overview start the program without any parameter and you will get a small help screen.
 For full help start the program with parameter `-H`: `decode-config -H`

-> Note: Replace the program name `decode-config` within examples with your one, e.g. `decode-config_win64` for Windows or `decode-config_mac`under MacOS.
+> Note: Replace the program name `decode-config` within examples with your one, e.g. `decode-config.py` running as Python executable, `decode-config_win64` for Windows or `decode-config_mac`under MacOS.

 ### Test run